 Abdominal pain is a symptom that almost everyone has experienced.
 While you should seek help for serious abdominal pain, you often can treat abdominal pain at home with medication.

 Learn more about what causes abdominal pain and what medications can help it.

 What Is Abdominal Pain?

-Although abdominal pain can be uncomfortable, it is often harmless and usually stops within a couple hours or a few days.
+Abdominal pain is discomfort felt anywhere in your stomach region, which ranges from beneath your ribs to your pelvis.
+Although abdominal pain can be uncomfortable, it is often harmless and usually stops within a couple of hours or a few days.